 Top 10 Greek Myths to Know for Your Greek Vacation

 Greece is a land of mythology.
-It's a place where every relic and statue is intertwined with the deeds of heroes and the legacies of gods.
-Being familiar with Greek myths thus imbues any Greek holiday with greater meaning and enjoyment.
-Here are 10 Greek myths to know for your dream vacation in this ancient land of the gods.
-Even if you aren’t heading to Greece any time soon, the life lessons in these classic tales would do you much good in the years to come.
+A place where every relic and statue is intertwined with the deeds of heroes and the legacies of gods.
+Being familiar with Greek myths thus imbues any Greek vacation with greater meaning and enjoyment.
+Here are 10 Greek myths to know for your dream holiday in this ancient land of the gods.
+Even if you aren’t heading to Greece any time soon, the life lessons in these classic tales would still do you much good in the years to come.

 1. Theseus and the Minotaur